setms/book/docs/introduction/software.md

 Here $X$ is the tape symbol at the head and $Y$ is the replacement tape symbol.
 $D$ is the direction in which to move the head ($L$ or $R$).

-The languages TMs accept are the **recursively enumerated** (RE) languages.
-Like with the other types of languages, there are alternative notations for expressing RE languages, for instance _$\lambda$-calculus_ and _general recursive functions_.
-We won't go into these here.

 Several variations of TMs exist, such as those with multiple tapes or with the ability to keep the head in place.
 A non-deterministic variant exists as well.
-All these variations have the same power, in the sense that they all accept the RE languages and nothing more.
+All these variations have the same power, in the sense that deterministic one-tape TMs can simulate them.
-Simpler models exists as well, like a PDA with two stacks, that accept RE languages.
+Simpler models exists as well, like a PDA with two stacks, that can simulate a TM.

+The languages TMs accept are the **recursively enumerated** (RE) languages.
+Like with the other types of languages, there are alternative models for expressing RE languages, for instance _$\lambda$-calculus_ and _general recursive functions_.
-We call these models **Turing-complete**.
+We call any model that accepts RE languages **Turing-complete**.

 Real computers have the same power as TMs, in the sense that a TM can simulate a computer and vice versa.
-Here we assume a computer has access to an infinite number of disks of external storage to simulate the infinite tape.
+Here we must assume the computer has access to an infinite number of disks of external storage to simulate the infinite tape.

 The **Church-Turing thesis** states that anything computable is computable by a TM.
 In other words, there can be no more powerful automata than TMs.
-Despite the lack a formal proof, most people accept this thesis as true.
+Despite the lack of a formal proof, most people accept this thesis as true.

 Programming a TM isn't practical for solving real-world problems.
 The linear access model of a TM to its external storage, the tape, means the TM has to travel great distances.